Geeksltd/GCop/Rules/GCop402.md

 ## Rule description
-Creating new instances of a class with or without paranthesis have no difference.
+Creating new instances of a class with or without paranthesis are the same.
 Both will call the default parameter-less constructor.
- So using paranthesis just increase code length.
+Adding the paranthesis will be unnecessary noise.

 ## Example 1
 ```csharp